 - Heart defects

 - Brain problems

-Dozens of Zithromax lawsuits have been filed over azithromycin side effects such as liver failure, kidney failure, Stevens Johnson Syndrome, Toxic Epidermal Necrolysis and other negative reactions caused by taking the antibiotic.
+Dozens of Zithromax lawsuits have been filed over azithromycin side effects such as liver failure, kidney failure, Stevens Johnson Syndrome, Toxic Epidermal Necrolysis, Zithromax birth defects, and other negative reactions caused by taking the antibiotic.

 These Zithromax/Z-Pak lawsuits attempt to recover compensation for victims’ medical expenses, lost wages, pain and suffering, and other damages related to their injuries.